Three Choirs Vineyards in

 The hardy Seyval

 Why the recent turnaround?
-Together with the growing green movement in the UK promoting the benefits of homegrown, global warming and changing weather patterns have also helped made the infamously soggy UK climate more palatable to the grape.
+Together with the growing green movement in the UK promoting the benefits of homegrown, changing weather patterns have also helped made the infamously soggy UK climate more palatable to the grape.

 The Internet, as well, has become a central hub for helping to spread information and increased marketing efforts at sites such as ukvines.